-- The pro forma balance sheet data in the table above reflects (i) the automatic conversion principal and accrued interest of a convertible promissory note held by Biomedical Sciences Investment Fund Pte Ltd into 1,503,945 shares of our common stock, which conversion occurred on April 30, 2008, (ii) the conversion of all outstanding shares of convertible preferred stock into common stock and (iii) the reclassification of the convertible preferred stock warrant liabilities to additional paid-in-capital, each effective upon the closing of this offering.

-The pro forma as adjusted balance sheet data in the table above also reflects the sale of shares of our common stock in this offering and the application of the net proceeds at an initial public offering price of \$ per share, the midpoint of the range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-(1) - (2) - A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the range set forth on the cover page of this prospectus, would increase (decrease) each of cash, cash equivalents and available-for-sale securities, working capital, total assets and total stockholders' equity by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions payable by us.
-Each increase ed of 1.0 million shares in the number of shares offered by us would increase each of cash, cash equivalents, available-for-sale securities, working capital, total assets and total stockholders' equity by approximately \$ million.
-The pro forma as adjusted information discussed above is illustrative only and will adjust based on the actual public offering price and other terms of this offering determined at pricing.
-(3)
+- (1) The pro forma balance sheet data in the table above reflects (i) the conversion of all outstanding shares of convertible preferred stock into common stock and (ii) the reclassification of the convertible preferred stock warrant liabilities to additional paid-in capital, each effective upon the closing of this offering. - (2) The pro forma as adjusted balance sheet data in the table above also reflects the pro forma conversions and reclassifications described immediately above plus the sale of application of the net proceeds at an initial public offering price of \$ per share, the midpoint of the range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (3) A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the range set forth on the cover page of this prospectus, would increase (decrease) cash, cash equivalents and available-for-sale securities and each of working capital, total assets and total stockholders' equity by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payab by us.
+Each increase of 1.0 million shares in the number of shares offered by us would increase cash, cash equivalents, available-for-sale securities and each of working capital, total assets and total stockholders' equity by approximately \$ million.
+Similarly, each decrease of 1.0 million shares in the number of shares offered by us would decrease cash, cash equivalents and available-for-sale securities and each of working capital, total assets and total stockers' equity by approximately \$ million.
+Similarly, each decrease of 1.0 million shares in the number of shares offered by us would decrease cash, cash equivalents and available-for-sale securities and each of working capital, total assets and total stockers' equity by approximately \$ million.
+The proforma as adjusted information discussed above is illustrative only and will be adjusted based on the actual public offering price and other terms of this offering determined at pricing.